Unvanquished (video game): Gameplay

 Players fight in an alien or human team with respective melee and conventional ballistic weaponry.
 The aim of the game is to destroy the enemy team and the structures that keep them alive, as well as ensure one's own team's bases and expansions are maintained.
 Players earn resources for themselves and their team via aggression.

 Commenting on gameplay, Lifewire noted: "One particularly fun aspect of Unvanquished is that as insects, players can crawl on the walls and ceilings, adding a new, though perhaps somewhat disorienting, take on game physics".

 Development

 Unvanquished is a spiritual successor to Tremulous.
-The gameplay and game resources are under the CC BY-SA 2.5 Creative Commons license whilst the Daemon engine is under the GPLv3.
+The gameplay and game resources are under the CC BY-SA 2.5 Creative Commons license whilst the Dæmon engine is under the GPLv3.

 Development began the summer of 2011 on SourceForge, with the first alpha version being released on February 29, 2012.
 While the code development was already happening on GitHub since 2012, the game release distribution moved from SourceForge to GitHub in 2015.

 Unvanquished is developed by a team of volunteers who used to release a new Alpha on the first Sunday of every month.
 However, since the project reached a new stage of development, betas are released with less frequency.